-On 1 July 2021, NSW Trains entered into new commercial agreements with TAHE.
-The agreements were subsequently updated in June 2022, and set out the terms by which TAHE's rail operating assets including stations, rolling stock and land assets as required for operational purposes are licenced and available for exclusive use by NSW Trains.
-The licence fee under the agreement is assessed to be an operating lease arrangement.
-The lease term is 10 years.
+NSW Trains has ten-year commercial agreements with TAHE that commenced on 1 July 2021.
+The agreements set out the terms by which TAHE's assets are accessed and licensed.
+The licence fee under the agreement is assessed to be an operating lease agreement.
+The assets under licence agreement are the unregulated assets leased to NSW Trains.